total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 ### Exercise 3: Accessing Specific Values

-Here were have an `programModeEnumMap` object that keeps different groupings in sync.
+Here we have an `programModeEnumMap` object that keeps different groupings in sync.
 There is also a `ProgramModeMap` type that uses `typeof` to represent the entire enum mapping:

 ```typescript
 export const programModeEnumMap = {